-The Graduate Diploma of Leadership is designed to create a deep understanding, at both tacit and explicit levels, of this important organisational role.
-The course is largely experiential and is aimed at fostering cognitive and behavioural habits which lead to appropriate actions where innovation and influence are required.
+Your learning will be largely experiential and is aimed at developing innovative and influential leadership skills.
 Course content is underpinned with an exploration of current directions in thinking and research in this very dynamic field of research.

 Fees and charges